pGiannos/pac-profile-alias-tracker/README.md

 ## ✨ Features

 - 🧠 **Automatic Alias Tracking**
-  Saves a player’s current name whenever you open their profile modal.
+  Saves the current player name every time you open their profile.

 - 🆔 **ID-Based Matching (No Mixups)**
-  Names are stored under the player’s **profile/game-history ID** to avoid confusion.
+  Aliases are stored under the player’s **game-history ID**, ensuring accuracy even if names are reused.

+- 🔁 **Recency-Based Alias Ordering**
+  If a player reuses an old name, it is automatically moved to the **top** of the alias list.
+  Your main names will never be pushed out as long as they’re reused occasionally.

-- 📌 **Overlay Panel Next to the Profile**
+- 📌 **Draggable Overlay Panel**
-  A clean “PAC Aliases” panel appears beside the profile window.
+  Drag the **PAC Aliases** panel anywhere you want.
+  The position is remembered automatically.

+- ♻️ **Reset Position Button**
+  Instantly snap the panel back to its default position.

+- 🕶 **Stream-Safe ID Hiding**
+  Player IDs are **masked by default** and only revealed when clicked (auto-hides again).

 - 🔍 **Global Alias Search**
-  Search across all saved names to find what ID(s) a name belongs to.
+  Search across all saved aliases to see which ID(s) a name belongs to.

 - 📋 **Copy to Clipboard**
-  Copy a player’s alias list (one name per line) with one click.
+  Copy a player’s alias list (one name per line) with a single click.

 - 💾 **Export / Import (Merge) JSON**
-  Export your saved alias database and import/merge later (or share with friends).
+  Export your entire alias database or merge data from another browser or friend.

 - 🧹 **Clear Controls**
-  Clear aliases for the current player only or wipe all saved data.
+  Clear aliases for the current player only or wipe everything.

-- 🕶 **Stream-Safe ID Hiding (Click to Reveal)**
-  Player IDs are masked by default and only shown if you click them.

-- 🔄 **SPA-Aware**
+- 🔄 **SPA-Aware & Efficient**
-  Works reliably with PAC navigation and re-renders when the profile modal changes.
+  Works reliably with PAC’s single-page navigation and only runs while the profile modal is open.

 ---